Mature Masculine

 Escape as exploration: Running from difficulty rather than toward growth.
 True wanderlust can stay with difficulty when staying serves growth.

 Novelty addiction: Mistaking constant new experiences for genuine exploration.
-True wanderlust integrates what it finds instead of endlessly skimming the surface.
+True wanderlust integrates what it finds instead of skimming the surface.

 Restlessness as aliveness: Confusing agitation with vitality.
 True wanderlust is grounded, not anxious or unmoored.